M66B/FairEmail/FAQ.md

 1. Enter the API key in the integration settings tab page
 1. Enable Gemini integration in the integration settings tab page

+Please note that connections through a VPN are mostly refused.

 <br>

 For usage instructions, please see [this FAQ](#faq190).